 - You can communicate your feelings without being afraid of negative consequences.

-A good partner is not excessively jealous and does not make you feel guilty when you spend time with family and friends.
-A good partner also compliments you, encourages you to achieve your goals and does not resent your accomplishments.
+A healthy partner is not excessively jealous and does not make you feel guilty when you spend time with family and friends.
+A healthy partner encourages you to achieve your goals and does not resent your accomplishments.

 Just because there is no physical abuse in your relationship doesn’t mean it’s healthy.
 It’s not healthy if your partner: